JBEI/DemoRepo/README.md

 This can be very useful for inspecting uncovered parts of the code.
 For example, in this repo we adopt a style that all python should have an executable main(), even if it is intended to be used as a library module.
-We do test this code, which you can see when you inspect the coverage details:
+We do _not_ test this code, which you can see when you inspect the coverage details:

 ![missing coverage](images/missing_coverage.png)